Our Review of Lead Lightning Marketing Funnel

-Rating: 1 out of 5.
-It's a marketing funnel that has you selling the same system you just purchased.
+Rating: 1 It's a marketing funnel that has you selling the same system you just purchased.

 Can you really buy into a world-class marketing funnel for just $7?
 That’s what Lead Lightning promises you when you click on its sales page, including ready-to-go lead pages and emails, a contact management platform, and impressive 85% commissions on product sales.
 You also get swipe copy, sales banners, commission tracking, and free training.

 This nearly $850 starter package is priced at just $7:

 So, does Lead Lightning live up to its claims?

 What is Lead Lightning?

 Lead Lightning is a marketing automation platform that automates several marketing activities for you, including sending emails, tracking clicks, prospects and conversions, and following up converted customers with additional products (often called upsells and cross-sells).